PiotrZakrzewski/real-estate-sim/README.md

 ![Rentrer's Decision Tree](renter-decision-tree.png)

 The Rental's behaviour mostly revolves around the decision to increase/decrease the rent.
 After 12 months of being occupied it always increases the rent by the max legally allowed (5% by default), using values resembling what is common in the Dutch rental market.
 If it is vacated it sets its new rent to the market value: an average of rentals of comparable quality.
 The rent is decreased by 5% every month of being vacant beginning with the second one.

+## Contributions

+Your feedback and contributions are welcome!
+If you have suggestions for improvement or wish to contribute to the development of this simulation, please feel free to open an issue or submit a pull request.